wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 We will look at how we can use async/await to get around that.

-If you look at the call stack, what we know is that it first runs the function `makePizza(['pepperoni'])` (highlighted in the image below), which immediately returns a proimse.
+If you look at the call stack, what we know is that it first runs the function `makePizza(['pepperoni'])` (highlighted in the image below), which immediately returns a promise.

 ![](@attachment/Clipboard_2020-05-12-06-50-58.png) 12:34